ethereum/pm/All Core Devs Meetings/Meeting 52.md

 * focusing on refining this stage zero spec for a Serenity where Phase Zero is the core prove of stake chain.
 * We are moving into a relatively stable place.
 * We're still refining optimizations.
-* Need spec peer review and to provide feedback in the next 2-3 weeks
+* Need spec peer review and to provide feedback in the next 2-3 weeks.
+Spec is [here](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md)

 **Working Groups**